 Here are those results:

 The important value here is the StdDev (standard deviation).
 In this series of breaks the standard deviation is only 2.7642 as compared to the 6.6176 of the previous series.
 Remember the 3-Sigma value is 3 times the standard deviation subtracted from the average.
-Click here to learn more about what 3-Sigma is and how to calculate, but the short story is that it is a statistical analysis method used commonly throughout the work at height industry.
+Learn more about what 3-Sigma is and how to calculate it, but the short story is that it is a statistical analysis method used commonly throughout the work at height industry.

 Even though tying off all 3 strands gave us the single highest break of both series it also gave us the lowest.
 To me this indicates the 3 strand tie off method has unpredictable results.
 The 1 strand tie off method, with its significantly lower standard deviation, appears to be more consistent and predictable.